MarkBaggett/srum-dump/README.md

 ## SRUM-DUMP2

-SRUM Dump extracts information from the System Resource Utilization Management Database.
+SRUM Dump extracts information from the System Resource Utilization Management Database and creates a Excel spreadsheet.

 The SRUM is one of the best sources for applications that have run on your system in the last 30 days and is invaluable to your incident investigations!

 To use the tool you will need a copy of the SRUM (located in c:\windows\system32\sru\srudb.dat, but locked by the OS).

 This tool also requires a SRUM_TEMPLATE that defines table and field names.
 You can optionally provide the SOFTWARE registry hive and the tool will tell you which wireless networks were in use by applications.

+If you are looking for a version of this tool that creates CSV files instead of an Excel spreadsheet, dumps targeted tables or processes any ese then check out [ese2csv.](https://github.com/MarkBaggett/ese-analyst)  ese2csv.exe is designed specifically for csv files with the CLI user in mind.

 TO RUN THE TOOL :